This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this small pineapple upside down cake recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this single serving pineapple upside down cake recipe, check out our Leftover Ingredients Recipe Finder.

-• Butter: Use 2 tablespoons of salted butter.
-Melt 1 tablespoon with brown sugar for the topping, and use the other tablespoon, softened, in the cake batter.
+• Butter: This recipe uses 2 tablespoons of salted butter.
+Melt 1 tablespoon with the brown sugar to create the rich caramelized topping for the pineapple.
+The remaining tablespoon should be softened and mixed into the cake batter to add moisture and flavor.

-• Pineapple Slice: Use 1 fresh or canned slice.
-Leftovers?
-Try them in ambrosia for one, a tropical smoothie, or as a topping for broiled chicken.
+• Pineapple Slice: Use one fresh or canned pineapple ring for the topping.
+The pineapple becomes soft and lightly caramelized as the cake bakes.
+If you have extra pineapple, use it in ambrosia for one, a tropical smoothie, or as a topping for broiled chicken.

-• Egg Yolk: Just one yolk adds richness and structure.
-Save the egg white for small batch coconut macaroons or small batch flourless chocolate cookies.
+• Egg Yolk: One egg yolk adds richness and helps give the cake structure.
+Save the egg white to use in small batch coconut macaroons or small batch flourless chocolate cookies.

-• Baking Powder: Helps the cake rise and become fluffy.
+• Baking Powder: Helps the cake rise so it bakes up light and tender.

-• Milk: Whole milk gives the best texture, but any milk works – even soy or almond.
+• Milk: Whole milk gives the cake the best texture, but any milk will work, including almond or soy milk.

 Save This Recipe!